n8n-io/n8n-docs/docs/doc2/document-validation/ai-indicator.md

 ![](/_images/doc2/image-50-1024x391.png)

-In the Document View there are now two indicators for the quality of the extraction.
+In Document View there are now two indicators for the quality of the extraction.

 - Extraction quality in percent per field and current document
 - Overall extraction quality including previous extractions of documents of the same type.